fledge-iot/fledge/tests/system/lab/README.rst

 2. Clone FogLAMP repo and `cd tests/system/lab/`

+3. Check and set the configuration in `test.config`

+For CI or individual's setup, `test.config` should be replaced (altered) per the parameters.

 Execute `./run` to run test once.
 Default version it will use is nightly, you can pass an argument e.g. `./run 1.7.0RC` To run the test for required (say 10) iterations or until it fails - execute `./run_until_fails 10 1.7.0RC`